 My interest dovetailed perfectly with a major reissue project of recordings conducted by the composer.
 The attractive packaging pushed me over the edge and I gave the disc featuring the Symphonia Da Requiem and the Cello Symphony a try.
 It was love at first play.
 This was music that was complex, knotty, superbly orchestrated and, most importantly, warm, open-hearted and emotional.
 A door was opened to a rich catalog of operas, songs and orchestral and chamber works and I entered fully into it.
 Those qualities that I heard on first listen are almost always evident in varying degrees and almost all of his music is deeply satisfying.

 Britten vies with Richard Strauss as THE major opera composer of the 20th century and would serve as a wonderful introduction to the operatic experience.
 Start with Peter Grimes or Billy Budd, or, for sheer delight, his wondrous take on A Midsummer Night's Dream.
-But here's a clip from the Cello Symphony, so you can start where I started.
+But here's a recording of the premiere of the Cello Symphony so you can start where I started.